 As a native of Louisiana, Jeremiah is grateful to call a place with such a refreshingly unique culture home.
 The food, the music, the art and the “hey-baby-how-you-doin’s” intertwine themselves to all whose roots are within Louisiana soil.
 Regardless of where his travels take him, Baton Rouge will be home always.

-Jeremiah-Anthony received an associate’s degree in humanities from Baton Rouge Community College and is currentlypursuing dual degrees in mass communication and African and African-American studies from Louisiana State University.
+Jeremiah-Anthony received an associate’s degree in humanities from Baton Rouge Community College and is dual degrees in mass communication and liberal arts (African and African-American Studies) from Louisiana State University.
 They plan to pursue a graduate degree in African-American studies.
 Jeremiah-Anthony is a poet also who hopes to make the world more diverse and inclusive world.